How Corn Mazes are Made - A Collection of Corn Maze Videos

 Physical elements:

 • Uneven surfaces: The maze would be filled with uneven surfaces, such as rocks, roots, and holes, making it difficult to walk and increasing the risk of falling.
+Well, unless this is a business like a haunted house, then it would have sloping floors that are slightly uneven and lawyer approved with warning signs before you enter.

 • Dead ends: The maze would have many dead ends, leading visitors to backtrack and making them feel lost and frustrated.
+Combined with narrow passages and groups of people this will create stress as people get crowded together.
+One thing about Haunted Houses is they are labyrinths with single pathways to take, but what if they were actually mazes ?

 • False Exits: A dead end is one thing, but how about we add a few false exits to frustrate and disorient the solvers !
+This is almost cruel.
+A huge exit sign with a locked door.
+An exit that closes once you get within 12 feet of it would be fun !

 • Temperature Changes: I am not a fan of humidity, but a humid section, followed by a very cold section would be terrible.
-How about we add steam coming out of vents.
+How about we add some steam coming out of vents.

 Psychological elements: